FTC: Affiliate Disclosure: All links pay commission

 Workouts now have secondary targets. #Shrug.

 Less of a shrug is the new Cycling Ability feature from Firstbeat.
 The feature is heavily based on the existing 4-Week Load Focus metric which determines how you have invested your training intensities be that aerobically or anaerobically or for extended endurance rides.
-But the new Cycling Ability feature offers little more than a descriptive context to your Load Focus (image below)
+But the new Cycling Ability feature offers little more than a descriptive context to the Load Focus feature

 This is new – Power Guide & Course Demands